Eloquent Many-to-Many Relationship in Laravel 10 Tutorial

 $user = User::find($user_id)->roles;

-Inverse Polymorphic Many-To-Many Relationship
+Inverse Polymorphic Many-to-Many Relationship

 Open Role.php and write this complete code into it.